jared-richard-clarke/student/rust/notes/generics.md

 ## Type Bounds

 Safe Rust does not assume any behaviors for generic types.
-Type parameters must use traits as bounds to stipulate what behavior a type implements.
+Type parameters must use trait bounds to stipulate what behavior a type implements.

 ```rust
 // Generic type `T` must implement the `Display` trait in order to be used by `printer`.